 When the GUI Health Monitor tool (

-avhealth.exe) is run, the program immediately interrogates the NEXUS Server and its hosting systems to populate the main Health Monitor Dashboard screen – as selected (by default) in the upper tabs.
+avhealth.exe) is run, the program immediately interrogates the Enterprise Server and its hosting systems to populate the main Health Monitor Dashboard screen – as selected (by default) in the upper tabs.
 Click the Refresh button () to retrigger the process and update the screen.

 The status of each item in the Dashboard is indicated by a message and associated icon:

 Hover the mouse over an item’s status for more information.
 For an Error or Warning that is shown in the Dashboard, further details are (in most cases) available by clicking the status entry for that item.
-The following image demonstrates a failure of the server's NIS service, while all other services are OK.

-Many of the Error/Warning conditions detected by the NEXUS Server Health Monitor offer links intended to help resolve the situation.
+Many of the Error/Warning conditions detected by the Health Monitor offer links intended to help resolve the situation.
 These are included in the item’s detailed information, available when clicking on its status entry.

-In the above example screen on the left, the Health Monitor has detected that the NEXUS Server has not been backed up.
+In the above example screen on the left, the Health Monitor has detected that the Enterprise Server has not been backed up.
 The associated information provides a link to documentation that will help to resolve the situation.

-C:\ProgramData\Altium\NEXUSServerData\logs folder.
+C:\ProgramData\Altium\Altium365Data\logs folder.
 To view the log file that contains the event entry, select the associated Open file link or simply double-click on the entry itself.